 The main difference between a JP and a Notary Public is that a JP can only assist in Australia.
 A Notary Public, on the other hand, is recognised in both Australia and overseas.
 A Notary Public is essentially an international JP.

 5. Are there different levels of notary service?

 A Notary Public can assist you with a very wide range of documents.
-Therefore, the processes can be varied for authenticating different type of documents.
+Therefore, the processes can be varied for authenticating different types of documents.
 Following are the examples of different levels of notary service:

 one-step process, where they notarize a document before you send it overseas;

-three-step process, a document is notarized, then authenticated by the DFAT and finally sent to the relevant consulate or embassy for final certification.
+a three-step process, a document is notarized, then authenticated by the DFAT and finally sent to the relevant consulate or embassy for final certification.

 To notarize a document, a Notary Public will affix his/her official seal or inked stamp next to his/her signatures.
 While using the services of a notary public, please be sure to provide sufficient proof of identification.
-It will enable the notary public to approve of the legal document as required.
+It will enable the notary public to approve the legal document as required.
 Despite notarising documents, you should always confirm the requirements of each document.
 It will ensure that you are executing it correctly.
 The involvement of a notary public might be relaxed if the parties to the legal document are part of the Hague Convention, which works at instilling comity between countries.

 If you need more information or need help to find a notary public, please call us at